Botetourt County Athletics

 - Lightning Policy

 There are 7 booster clubs in Botetourt County, geographically located within the County school districts.
 The booster clubs, comprised of volunteers, help with player sign-ups, form teams according to Botetourt County Draft Procedures and locate coaches for each sport with the exception of football and cheerleading.
 Typically a child will play for the club corresponding to the elementary school he or she would attend.
-Please contact this season's booster club sport coordinator for dates and locations of sign-ups.
+Please visit each sport's individual website above for a full list of contacts and season information.